 What to do if you don’t find an IT internship

 If your applications have been unsuccessful or you have left it too late to apply, there are other ways to make yourself an appealing candidate.
-A formal IT internship is just one way to develop the skills and experience employers want.
+An IT sandwich placement or internship is just one way to develop the skills and experience employers want.

 IT temp jobs

 Small and medium-sized employers sometimes have paid temporary positions suitable for students, even if these aren’t labelled as ‘internships’.
 Ben Broughton, director of Premier Group Recruitment, comments: ‘I would suggest that people looking for these kinds of roles search directly on the companies’ websites or submit their CV to clients they are interested in working for with a strong covering letter explaining why that particular company.
 Following this up with a phone call would also be a good move.’
 You could also sign up with a local or university temping agency.
 Read our tips on how to write a covering letter and guidance on how to put together a technical CV.
 Additionally, check out our example of a one-page technical CV.

 IT work shadowing